 ELIGIBLE APPLICANTS: The governing bodies of each of Montana’s eight tribal governments are the only eligible applicants for this portion of the Program.
 Should a governing body not make application by the deadline, legally recognized tribal organizations may apply for the funding.

-GRANT AMOUNT: A maximum of $28,000 per governing body per fiscal year will be available in fiscal years 2018 and 2019.
-The Department retains sole and broad discretion over the use of any funds not applied for by an eligible governing body by September 28, 2017 for fiscal year 2019.
+GRANT AMOUNT: A maximum of $30,000 per governing body per fiscal year will be available in fiscal year 2020.
+The Department retains sole and broad discretion over the use of any funds not applied for by an eligible governing body by September 30, 2019 for the fiscal year.

 INFORMATION TO GATHER BEFORE STARTING THE APPLICATION: